-Are you a true fan?
-Calling all Pepsi champion fans this UEFA season - Nigeria Today
+Are You A True Fan?
+Calling All Pepsi Champion Fans This UEFA Season - Nigeria Today

 Here’s how to participate

+Upload to Twitter , Facebook and Instagram using the hashtag #PepsiChampionFan and tag @Pepsi_Naija on Instagram and Twitter or Pepsi Nigeria on Facebook to enter.

+The best entries selected by Pepsi gets to win tickets to the Pepsi Experience Center.
+The best part is everyone gets to win two tickets each; one for you and a friend.

-The post Are you a true fan?
-Calling all Pepsi champion fans this UEFA season appeared first on Vanguard News.
+The post Are You A True Fan?
+Calling All Pepsi Champion Fans This UEFA Season appeared first on Complete Sports Nigeria.

 Do you something awesome to share with the world?
 Click here to share